deplanty/mpp/README.md

 ### Freeze your project with [PyInstaller](https://www.pyinstaller.org/)

-If `PyInstaller` is not installed, `mpp` asks if it can do it for you.
+If `PyInstaller` is not installed, `mpp` asks if it can do it for you:

 ```
 $ mpp freeze